cloudkevin/HTB-Writeup/README.md

 With a bit of research, and help from searchsploit, we see that CVE-2019-9053 is a SQL Inject vuln for 2.2.10 with an exploit already available in python.
 We'll try this one out, but always a good idea to read the source code first though to see what we're doing.

 First we can tell that it's written in Python2, but we also want to know what the actual attack is.
-Looking at ```payload=``` we can see it's a blind SQL injection attack.
+Looking at ```payload=``` we can see it's a blind time-based SQL injection attack.
 A good indicator of this is the included ```sleep()``` function.
 There is also a function to crack the hash once obtained, so we'll give that a shot before trying hashcat.
 The cracking functionality seems pretty straightforward, running through a provided list using a salt+pw format.
 I'm going to use the rockyou list for this since everyone should already have a copy.

 Let's try the exploit: ```python 46635.py -u http://10.10.10.138/writeup/ --crack -w rockyou.txt```